Raezroth/Minecraft-Pinephone/README.md

 into the beginning of JVM Arguments while editing a profile

-Optional:
+FAQ
 ---
-1. Set java path to specific java version #I did this to be safe

-2. Set Minecraft version.

-Hit PLAY!
-Close when launched to install Forge & Optifine.

-Install Forge or Fabric:

-Navigate to your Forge or Fabric installer, then `java -jar forge-installer.jar`
+Install Forge or Fabric -- Navigate to your Forge or Fabric installer, then `java -jar forge-installer.jar`

+Anymore??

 TESTED ON:
 ---